eshu3104/nasa-hackathon-2025/README.md

 *"What are the commercial applications of plant research in space?"*
 - Understand real-world impact and funding opportunities
 - See which research areas have the most potential for development

-### For Students
-*"How does radiation affect astronauts?"*
-- Learn fundamentals with clear, accessible explanations
-- Build foundational knowledge for future studies

 ---